ScheiSpieler/ScheiSpieler/README.md

 - 👋 Hi, I’m @ScheiSpieler
-- You can reach me on [twitter](https://twitter.com/RaffleBotter) or discord TyIer#0001
+- You can reach me on [twitter](https://twitter.com/RaffleBotter) or discord @scheispieler